Josh Eaves

 He has spent time on loan from Saints at Whitehaven in Betfed League 1, and the Leigh Centurions in the Betfred Championship and the Super League.

 Career

 Eaves made his Super League début for Saints against the London Broncos in July 2019.

 Leigh Centurions

 On 17 March 2021, it was reported that he joined Leigh in the Super League on loan.

 Wakefield Trinity

 On 28 April 2021, it was reported that he had signed for Wakefield Trinity in the Super League on a short 2-week loan.

 Leigh Centurions (loan)

 On 4 August 2021, it was reported that he had signed for Leigh in the Super League on loan.

 Newcastle Thunder

 On 1 November 2021 it was reported that he had signed for Newcastle Thunder in the RFL Championship.

 Whitehaven

 In September 2022 it was reported that Eaves had signed for Whitehaven.

+North Wales Crusaders

+On 13 January 2025 it was reported that he had signed for North Wales Crusaders in the RFL League 1.